loppy1243/music/README.md

 * `assembly`    -- Output the internal assembly used by the compiler.
 * `x86-64`      -- Output an x86-64 executable.
 Currently requires the presence of `gcc` and a certain program named `beep`.
-* `interpreter` -- Interprets the output.
-Currently requires the presene of the program `sox`.
+* `interpreter` -- Interprets the input, rather than compiling.
+Currently requires the presence of the program `sox`.

 The program can be invoked as
 ```